There’s an old expression that goes like this: “If you always do what you’ve always done, you’ll always get what you’ve always gotten.”

 The crux of the matter is simple.
-We can have the best standards ever written, but if our teachers are not using them, nothing changes.
-When students use textbooks written for Common Core, they are not prepared for the questions that will be asked by the State of Oklahoma in the spring.
+We can have the best standards ever written, but if they aren’t being used, nothing changes.
+When students use textbooks written for Common Core, they are not prepared for the questions that will be asked by the state of Oklahoma in the spring.

 It’s a waste of taxpayer dollars, but more importantly, it’s a disservice to a generation of students who deserve better.
 Until we address this problem, test scores will not improve, and our state will continue to rank at the bottom nationally.

 Henry Ford said it one way, but Albert Einstein had a similar idea.
 He said, “The definition of insanity is doing the same thing over and over again and expecting a different result.”